MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 # Introduction to the MetaMask dApp API

-If you are planning to integrate identity and transactions into your Web3 applications, getting acclimated with the MetaMask API is a great way to start learning the capabilities afforded to you working with the MetaMask Extension and learning your way around the Web3 stack in general.
+If you are planning to integrate authentication and identity into your Web3 applications, getting acclimated with the MetaMask API is a great way to start learning the capabilities afforded to you working with the MetaMask Extension and learning your way around the Web3 stack in general.

 ## TOC